lateralblast/guige/README.md

---grubmenu               Import grub menu (default: 0) --grubtimeout            Grub timeout (default: 10) --grubparseall           Parse grub for all parameters --grubdisk               Pass disk to config from grub boot command --grubhostname           Pass hostname to config from grub boot command --grubkernel             Pass kernel package to config from grub boot command --grublocale             Pass locale to config from grub boot command --grublayout             Pass keyboard layout to config from grub boot command
+--grubmenu               Import grub menu (default: 0) --grubtimeout            Grub timeout (default: 10) --grubparseall           Parse grub for all parameters --grubcidr               Pass CIDR to config from grub boot command --grubdisk               Pass disk to config from grub boot command --grubdns                Pass nameserver to config from grub boot command --grubgateway            Pass gateway to config from grub boot command --grubhostname           Pass hostname to config from grub boot command --grubip                 Pass IP to config from grub boot command --grubkernel             Pass kernel package to config from grub boot command --grublocale             Pass locale to config from grub boot command --grublayout             Pass keyboard layout to config from grub boot command